-Cycle Time is a critical Agile software delivery metric, it tracks the time taken from work starting on a piece of work until it meets the Definition of Done and helps you to identify bottlenecks in your software development process which will help you to increase velocity, throughput and allow work to flow more smoothly.
+Cycle Time is a critical Agile software delivery metric.
+It tracks the time taken from work starting on a piece of work until it meets the Definition of Done and helps you to identify bottlenecks in your software development process – this will help you increase velocity, throughput and allow work to flow much more smoothly.

 Plandek provides customised Jira dashboards and Jira reports (combining data from Jira, Git, and CI/CD tools), to allow development teams to closely analyse their own Cycle Time and understand where in the Cycle Time there is an opportunity to drive down time to value.

 Do you want to increase your Agile software delivery velocity by 25%?
 Book your demo now.

 As you can see in figure 1, Plandek’s Cycle Time metric allows teams to understand the time spent in each stage of the development cycle.
 The flexible analytics capability and powerful filtering allow breakdown and filtering by Status, Issue Type, Epic (and any other standard or custom ticket field) all plotted over any time range required.

 Delivery Team Leads can analyse their team’s Cycle Time to see where time is spent and bottlenecks may lie.
 If the workflow has been well defined in Jira, it is easy to see the proportion of time spent in ‘active’ Jira statuses versus ‘inactive’ Jira statuses within the total Cycle Time using Plandek.

 Inactive Jira ticket statuses like “Ready for QA” can be analysed to identify the scope for saving time, thereby increasing delivery velocity (and reducing the Cycle Time).
 Very often the Cycle Time can be significantly reduced without increasing team resources, simply by removing avoidable bottlenecks.

 Delivery metrics and engineering metrics that affect Cycle Time